Planting the seeds for more green technologies

 In less than a month, three typhoons hit the Philippines, ravaging agricultural fields, destroying infrastructure and even taking lives.
-As we mourned last week the lives lost during Typhoon Kristine, the Intellectual Property Office of the Philippines, through our Bureau of Patents, launched the Green Technology Incentive or GreenTech Program which waives certain application fees for the grant of patents and registration of utility models and industrial designs, while making all these green technology our top priority.
+As we mourned last week the lives lost during typhoon “Kristine,” the Intellectual Property Office of the Philippines (IPOPHIL), through our Bureau of Patents, launched the Green Technology Incentive or GreenTech Program which waives certain application fees for the grant of patents and registration of utility models and industrial designs, while making all these green technology our top priority.

 Through this program, IPOPHL aims to plant the seeds to encourage the creation of more green technologies that can reduce our environmental footprint and conserve resources.
 Protecting IP rights can empower our inventors, startups and businesses to develop sustainable solutions, and with this program’s concrete support they will be further incentivized to pursue patent protection for green innovations.